-Rutgers University's Computer Science Department is part of the School of Arts and Science.
+Rutgers University's Computer Science Department is part of the School of Arts and Sciences.
 The department offers the degrees Bachelor of Science, Master of Science, and Doctor of Philosophy.
-It also participates in the following undergraduate inter-disciplinary programs: Computer Systems Engineering, Symbolic Systems, and Mathematical and Computational Sciences.
+It also participates in the following undergraduate interdisciplinary programs: Computer Systems Engineering, Symbolic Systems, and Mathematical and Computational Sciences.
 Founded in 1966, the Department of Computer Science is a center for research and education at the undergraduate and graduate levels.
 Strong research groups exist in areas of artificial intelligence, robotics, foundations of computer science, scientific computing, and systems.
 Basic work in computer science is the main research goal of these groups, but there is also a strong emphasis on interdisciplinary research and on applications that stimulate basic research.

-Department Chair Ulrich Kremer
+Department Chair Kostas Bekris

-Associate Chair Richard Martin
+Associate Chair Konstantinos Michmizos

-Graduate Program Director Jie Gao
+Graduate Program Director Jingjin Yu

-Master of Science Program Director Badri Nath
+Master of Science Program Director Yongfeng Zhang

 Undergraduate Program Director Santosh Nagarakatte